How to Holistically Monitor Mobile Release Health and Run Better Rollouts

 Roll out each release slowly—but not too slowly

-To safeguard app health post-release, teams typically run “phased” (Apple lingo) or “staged” (Google lingo) rollouts where the new version is available only to a select percentage of users at first, and that percentage gradually increases each day after release.
+To safeguard app health post-release, teams typically run “” (Apple lingo) or “” (Google lingo) rollouts where the new version is available only to a select percentage of users at first, and that percentage gradually increases each day after release.
 This gives the team time to monitor for unforeseen issues and limits the number of users impacted if (when) issues arise.
 It’s better to catch a problem while it’s affecting only 2% of users, so you can stop the rollout and fix the issue before it affects your entire user base.

 At the same time, depending on the size of your active user base, avoid releasing too slowly.
 Ensure you have a big enough sample size of usage just after release to get real signals on health.
 Plus, if and when you can get a clear picture of health, why not roll out the latest and greatest version to all your users on an accelerated timeline?